environmental-bioinformatics-master/popgen_HW6_2023/README.md

 Number of mismatches allowed between loci (between individuals): 3\
 Number of threads to run on: 4 (be sure to run with slurm and request 4 nodes)

-This will take approximately 2 hours on Poseidon using 4 threads.
+This should take approximately 2 hours on Poseidon using 4 threads.

 Remember to include (and comment!) the code you used to identify SNPs in your `hw5_stacks-pipeline_[LASTNAME].txt` file.